Mikusch/source-vehicles/README.md

 Additionally, you may use `sm_createvehicle` to create and `sm_destroyvehicle` to remove a vehicle.
 To remove all vehicles in the map, use `sm_destroyallvehicles`.

 ## Configuration
-The `vehicles.cfg` allows you to add your own vehicles.
-Each vehicle requires at least a model, a vehicle script, and a vehicle type.
+The vehicle configuration allows you to add your own vehicles.
+Each vehicle requires at least a name, model, vehicle script, and vehicle type.

-More documentation can be found in the [default configuration](/addons/sourcemod/configs/vehicles/vehicles.cfg).
+More documentation and examples can be found in the [default configuration](/addons/sourcemod/configs/vehicles/vehicles.cfg).

+To learn how to create custom vehicle models and scripts, check out the [Vehicle Scripts for Source](https://steamcommunity.com/sharedfiles/filedetails/?id=1373837962) guide on Steam.

 **Example:**
 ```